ggonzalez6/Git-Test/README.md

-i plan to use the repo for practice with git.
+I plan to use the repo for practice with git.